wp-plugins/carpoolevents/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Add CARPOOLING to your WP site/blog.
 Fully integrated.
 No hassles.
-No need to change your any PHP or CSS files!
+No need to change any PHP or CSS file!

 == Description ==
 Add CARPOOLING to your WP site/blog.
 Fully integrated.
 No hassles.
-No need to change your any PHP or CSS files!
+No need to change any PHP or CSS file!

 <ul>
 <li>